jose-spezzini/financereports/README.md

 # financereports
-Automated reports sending Excel files to the applicatio
+Automated reports sending Excel files to the application